colakaist/academic-kickstart2/content/project/biophysics/light_harvesting/index.md

 ---

-Light-harvesting is one of the research areas that study materials and molecules that capture solar light photons.
-This includes studies to understand better the light-harvesting properties of photosynthetic organisms or artificial systems designed to promote photochemical reactions.
-Energy transfer is a critical process in both natural and artificial photosynthesis.
+The field of light-harvesting delves into the investigation of materials and molecules that seize photons from solar light.
+This encompasses endeavors to gain deeper insights into the light-capturing attributes of photosynthetic organisms, as well as the construction of artificial systems intended to facilitate photochemical reactions.
+Within both natural and synthetic photosynthesis, energy transfer stands out as a pivotal process.

-Light-harvesting components of photosynthetic organisms are complex, many-body quantum systems.
-Specialized pigment-protein complexes transform sunlight into electronic excitations delivered to reaction centers.
-There is evidence that quantum coherence between electronically excited states plays an essential role in energy transfer.
-However, the significance of coherent dynamics for the light-harvesting function is still unclear.
+The constituents responsible for light-harvesting in photosynthetic organisms are intricate quantum systems involving multiple components.
+Specialized complexes formed by pigments and proteins convert sunlight into electronic excitations that are conveyed to reaction centers.
+There exists evidence suggesting that quantum coherence among electronically excited states assumes a vital function in energy transfer.
+Nevertheless, the precise relevance of coherent dynamics in the context of light-harvesting remains somewhat ambiguous.

-We are interested in modeling Hamiltonian for describing photosynthetic excitation energy transfer between the pigment-protein complexes and determining critical components for energy transfer.
-Our goal is to identify coherent energy transfer mechanisms and use these mechanisms to improve other light-driven phenomena.
-Our results may provide a basis for the design of efficient light-harvesting photonic devices.
+Our focus revolves around formulating a Hamiltonian model that characterizes the excitation energy transfer occurring between pigment-protein complexes within photosynthesis.
+This entails identifying the indispensable elements that drive energy transfer.
+Our ultimate aim is to pinpoint coherent energy transfer mechanisms and leverage these insights to enhance other light-driven processes.
+The outcomes of our investigations could potentially serve as a foundation for devising efficient photonic devices geared towards light-harvesting.